gatsbyjs/gatsby/docs/contributing/how-to-open-a-pull-request.md

 After a PR is sent to the Gatsby GitHub repo, the Gatsby core team and the community may suggest modifications to the changes that your PR introduces.

-Depending on what type of change is proposed, some combination of the Gatsby Core, Themes, Developer Relations, and Product Marketing teams review and approve every PR that the community sends to make sure that it meets the contribution guidelines of the repo, and to find opportunities for improvement to your PR changes.
+Depending on what type of change is proposed, some combination of the Gatsby Core, Themes, Developer Relations, and Product Marketing teams review and approve every PR that the community sends to make sure that it meets the contribution guidelines of the repo and to find opportunities for improvement to your PR changes.

 These suggestions may also be called "request changes" by the GitHub UI.
 When a change request is added to your PR, this and the rest of the change requests will appear on the GitHub page for your PR.
-From this page you can use the suggestions UI to:
+From this page, you can use the suggestions UI to:

 - Review the suggested changes using the "View changes" button.
 - [Commit](https://help.github.com/en/articles/incorporating-feedback-in-your-pull-request#applying-suggested-changes) the suggestions.